 All measurements must be given in SI units as outlined in the latest edition of Units, Symbols and Abbreviations: A Guide for Medical and Scientific Editors and Authors (Royal Society of Medicine Press, London).

 Abbreviations should be used sparingly and only where they ease the reader’s task by reducing repetition of long, technical terms.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation.

 Drugs should be referred to by their generic names, rather than brand names.

-Parts of the manuscript
+Parts of the Manuscript

 Abstract and key words

-Articles must have an abstract that states in 250 words or less the purpose, basic procedures, main findings and principal conclusions of the study.
+Articles must have an unstructured abstract that states in 250 words or less the purpose, basic procedures, main findings and principal conclusions of the study.
 The abstract should not contain abbreviations or references.
 Five key words, for the purposes of indexing, should be supplied below the abstract, in alphabetical order, and should be taken from those recommended by the US National Library of Medicine's Medical Subject Headings (MeSH) browser list (http://www.nlm.nih.gov/mesh/meshhome.html).

-Personal communication, unpublished data and publications from informal meetings are not to be listed in the reference list but should be listed in full in the text (e.g. Smith A, unpubl. data, 2000).
-References should be listed in the following form.
+• Personal communication, reference to unpublished data and publications from informal meetings are not to be listed in the reference list but should be listed in full in the text (e.g. Smith A, unpubl. data, 2000).

 Meehan, T. (1994).
 Questionnaire construction and design for surveys in mental health.
 Australian and New Zealand Journal of Mental Health Nursing, 3, 59–62.